-Lebanon faces the need to overhaul its education system in line with current understandings of emotional and social development processes and knowledge acquisition of children and youth.
+Even before 2020 hit, Lebanon faced the need to overhaul its education system in line with emerging understandings of emotional and social development processes and with emerging understandings of emotional and social development processes and knowledge acquisition of children and youth.
 Given the fragmentations of the existing system, especially along the lines of private and public schooling, an improvement of overall education outcomes is needed across institutions, from kindergarten to high school, universities, and vocational schools.
 Under consideration of the shrinking ability of households to finance quality education from their own resources, and with regard to the importance of education that enables today's youth to sustain themselves in a digital economy, the importance of revising and reinventing education systems from angles of financing and pedagogics is heightened.
 Academic institutions across the country are generally under-funded and operate with little oversight.
-There is little consistency in education policy and Lebanon's students emerge into a labor market that is incapable of absorbing the high number of graduates, exacerbating the brain drain.
+There is little consistency in education policy and Lebanon's students emerge into a labor market that is incapable of absorbing the high number of graduates, exacerbating brain drain.

 Lebanon's educational system must provide access to all school-age students, a challenge that has become more acute in the face of growing inability of households to finance private education.
 Academic facilities across the country must be enhanced to accommodate and improve educational access for those with physical and intellectual disabilities.

-The Ministry of Education and Higher Education (MoEHE) must build on best practices and existing programs to reform curricula, and build resilient and autonomous academic governing structures and educational institutions.
+MEHE must build on best practices and existing programs to reform curricula, and build resilient and autonomous academic governing structures and educational institutions.
 Successful educational reform must focus on the core components of teaching, learning, and preparing children for the digital era.
 These reforms need to be made under the umbrella of the Center for Educational Research and Development (CERD).
 But first, the CERD must be rejuvenated to operate at capacity.
-The MoEHE's human resource strategy and structure also must be urgently addressed.
+The MEHE's human resource strategy and structure also must be urgently addressed.